marianikitha01/RAG-Powered-Conversational-BI-Chatbot/README.md

   rag-bi-chatbot:latest
 ````

-> The chatbot will start inside the container—ask questions as usual.
+> The chatbot will start inside the container, ask questions as usual.

 ---